-6. Federal Cooperating Agencies: Counties often serve as cooperating agencies under the National Environmental Policy Act, providing insight to the federal government on how a federal action (a broad term including any action permitted or funded by the federal government) might affect local socioeconomics, custom and culture.
-Moreover, counties with federally owned lands and minerals regularly engage on management of these resources.
+Federal Cooperating Agencies

+If you reside in a county with land or minerals owned by the federal government, you'll likely be called upon to act as a "cooperator" with the federal government in land and resource planning and environmental assessment actions.
 Don't be fooled; the federal government governs cooperating agencies.
-However, the position confers on commissioners an opportunity to determine the management of federal lands within their county.
+However, the position confers on county commissioners an opportunity to determine the management of federal lands within your county.
 Wyoming's county commissioners are national leaders in this role, and a successful commissioner must devote a significant amount of time in understanding and participating in these colossal efforts.
-The WCCA frequently publishes a reference guide -

-the Wyoming Public Lands Handbook - to inform commissioners, and others, on the laws and policies that govern federal land management.
+The WCCA frequently publishes a reference guide-the Wyoming Public Lands Handbook-to inform county commissioners, and others, on the laws and policies that govern federal land management.